Novi Pazar: Economy

 Lying on crossroads between numerous old and new states, Novi Pazar has always been a strong trade center.
 Along with the trade, the city developed manufacturing tradition.
 During the 20th century, it became a center of textile industry.

 Paradoxically, during the turbulent 1990s and, Novi Pazar prospered, even during the UN sanctions, boosted by the strong private initiative in textile industry.
 Jeans of Novi Pazar, first of forged trademarks, and later on its own labels, became famous throughout the region.
 However, during the relative economic prosperity in Serbia of the 2000s, the Novi Pazar economy collapsed, with demise of large textile combines in mismanaged privatization, and incoming competition from the import.

+As of 2023, Novi Pazar was having around 23,000 unemployed inhabitants, making it one of the cities in Serbia with the highest unemployment rate (around 50%).
+Some of the main reasons for this was unstable political situation during the 1990s and 2000s, and underdeveloped infrastructure (with no international airports, motorways and railways nearby).